-To qualify for a cash-out refinance, most lenders require you to have 20% equity in the home you're refinancing.
+To qualify for a cash-out refinance, most lenders require you to have more than 20% equity in the home you're refinancing.
 Equity is the portion of your home you've paid off versus how much you still owe.
 For example, on a house worth $200,000, you'll need to have paid off $40,000.

 Done right, a cash-out refinance can help you ease into a more comfortable financial situation.
 Try to avoid using the extra money to pay for things that won’t improve or increase your financial health, like vacations.
 Putting the money back into your home to increase its value or paying off high-interest debt is a smart way to go.

 A traditional refinance is a great option when you want to lower your monthly payment, or pay off your home sooner while reducing the total amount of interest you’re paying.

 Looking to increase your cash flow?
 One benefit of refinancing is that you can free up some money in your budget by reducing your monthly payment.
 You can do this by refinancing for a longer time frame, like a 30-year fixed loan.
 Or, if you’re not planning to stay in your home for more than a few more years, you may choose to refinance at a lower interest rate using an adjustable-rate mortgage (ARM).